 Jam City was struggling to bring an innovative new game to market.
-They used Game Thinking to find “blue ocean space” in a crowded market, and validate an innovative game idea.
-After that success, Jam City invested in training their game teams to be able to reproduce those results.
-Game Thinking is now used company-wide to validate, develop and pitch game concepts.
+Together, we found a “blue ocean space” in a crowded market, and validated an innovative game idea.
+After that success, Jam City invested in training several game teams to replicate those results.

 Jam City is a successful mobile games publisher with hit franchises like Cookie Jam and brand partnerships, with properties like Family Guy.
 One of their top teams had been developing a promising new idea for months, but they couldn’t find a fresh, innovative angle to set the game apart.

 Using our Game Thinking methodology and toolkit, the team approached this opportunity from a different angle, and were able to create and validate an exciting, player-centric design.
 When we pitched our revamped game concept to the executive team, they green-lit the project, based on the innovative design, validated mechanics and market opportunity.

 After that success, Game Thinking spread through the company as a way to validate ideas faster and communicate designs more clearly.